7 Brutal Realities regarding Arrest

 Most cases in Japan, both civil and criminal and the corresponding punishments are largely effected by paying some sort of restitution or fine.

-More extreme situations involving larger amounts lost to theft or a more severe beating/attack will also require a monetary payment and apologies to avoid a prison sentence, or a reduced sentence.
+More extreme situations involving larger amounts lost to theft or a more severe beating/attacks will also require a monetary payment and apologies to avoid a prison sentence, or a reduced sentence.
 Money here says much more than it does in the western criminal justice system.

-What you can do
+What you can do:

 “You don’t count your money, when your sittin’ at the table.”